w3f/polkadot-wiki/docs/learn/how-to/vault-add-account.md

 ---
 title: Polkadot Vault — How to Add Your Account
-description: "Polkadot Developer Interface is the new mobile app that turns your phone into a cold-storage solution for your Polkadot accounts.
+description: "Polkadot Vault is the new mobile app that turns your phone into a cold-storage solution for your Polkadot accounts.
 It's the new and improved Parity Signer."
 ---

 !!!info "Related concepts"
     For the underlying concepts, see [Polkadot Vault](../../general/polkadot-vault.md).

-_Polkadot Vault is the new mobile app developed by Parity that replaces Parity Signer.
-It's redesigned with additional functionality and for a better and more streamlined user experience._
+_Polkadot Vault is a mobile app that replaces Parity Signer, turning a spare phone into a cold-storage wallet for your Polkadot accounts._

 * * *

 !!! warning "IMPORTANT"

     Polkadot Developer Interface is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 In this article, you will learn how to add your Polkadot Vault account to the Polkadot Developer Interface.
 Polkadot Vault is a cold-storage account manager app, you need a UI in order to interact with your accounts and issue transactions.